Get

 As you might guess, these cats prefer a lifestyle of comfort and affection.
 Persians tend to have a very lackadaisical approach to life, not getting fussy or being particularly needy.
 They are also very good at self-occupying, although they do rely on companionship.

-These cats would make a charming addition to practically any family life as they mesh well with people and animals.
-They are docile enough to be around babies and seniors alike.
+These cats would make a charming addition to practically any family life as they mesh well with people and animals when properly introduced.
+They are docile enough to be around babies with supervision and seniors alike.
 You might not get much calmer than a Persian in terms of personality.

 Physical Characteristics